Do other people often need to ask you to repeat yourself because you have a strong accent?

 Have you ever wondered if people are excluding you because they have difficulty understanding you?

-If you can relate to these statements, you might want to consider looking into accent modification treatment.
+If you can relate to these statements, accent modification treatment can help.

 What Is Accent Modification?

 Accent modification is the process of changing your accent, by working on facets of speech such as intonation, pronunciation, the rhythm of speech and pronunciation.